UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

 > [!NOTE]
 > In the following steps (and later on) we add comments at specific places as a part of codestyle and readability.
 Since there will be a large amount of commands at some point, these comments will hopefully serve as a way to find functions quickly as the codebase grows.

-1. Create a static decleration for the command's pack function near right before the type def that defines `pack_func_t` (`typedef void (*pack_func_t)(uint8_t*, uint32_t*, const cmd_msg_t*);`).
+1. Create a static decleration for the command's pack function on the line right before the type def that defines `pack_func_t` (`typedef void (*pack_func_t)(uint8_t*, uint32_t*, const cmd_msg_t*);`).
 The delecration should be done in the format used in the code snippet below.
 Make sure to replace `CmdName` with the name of the command being packed.
 Additionally, add a comment a line before the delecration that spells out the command enum the function is for.
 ```c
 // CMD_NAME
 static void packCmdNameCmdData(uint8_t* buffer, uint32_t* offset, const cmd_msg_t* msg);